Seagate has released a 3TB drive, but has not made a major areal density breakthrough as it uses five double-sided platters with 300GB per side.

 Imagine this: you pay your gas bill using a credit card and the application automatically fills in the form by pulling in data from the Post Office, a credit reference agency, the credit card company, the energy company, and the Home Office…

 Cisco is joining the tablet revolution but with a twist as it aims its product squarely at business users rather than the consumer.
-The vendor will join the ranks of Apple, Dell and HP in the wave of tablet offerings but will pitch its Cius seven-inch product at the business user.
-In many respects
+The vendor will join the ranks of Apple, Dell and HP in the wave of tablet offerings but will pitch its Caius seven-inch product at the business user.

-The coalition government is expected to call time on the Building Schools for the Future (BSF) programme later today, months ealier than planned.
-The Department for Education stated in June that it was "reviewing" BSF to ensure the £55bn initiative was "cost effective and effic
+The coalition government is expected to call time on the Building Schools for the Future (BSF) programme later today, month's earlier than planned.

 The first Bentley to be designed and built completely in silicon will reach dealer showrooms within the next few months.
 The £200,000 Mulsanne is also the first car the Bentley factory has designed and built purely of its own volition for 80 years.
 It marks a return to the traditional Bentley values of elegance, comfort and stomach-hollowing power in a big package.